 Outreach: The CC conducts outreach to organizations serving seniors and persons with disabilities.
 CC staff attend meetings of the Aging Network and organizations supporting individuals with disabilities to update the organizations on available county transportation options.
 CC staff meet regularly with transportation providers to assure transportation efficiency and coordination of services.
-The Bus Buddy program is promoted through the Call Center and is also promoted through RSVP's website and promotional materials that are available at the local senior centers.
+The Bus Buddy program is promoted through the CC, RSVP's website, and promotional materials available at the local senior centers.

 Partners: Dane County transportation coordinates with numerous transportation partners such as the Aging & Disabilities Resource Center, Public Heath, senior centers, medical clinics, homeless shelters and others.
 The CC works with these partners on a systems level to ensure effective coordination.
 A variety of Dane County partners refer clients to the Call Center.
 Other coordinated agreements with the City of Madison exist to migrate rides from paratransit to Dane County Human Services transportation programs such as veteran transportation ride services, group access rides to shopping, and the RSVP Driver Escort program.
 The Bus Buddy program is available to anyone who is interested in learning how to use Metro Transit.
 Connections with the Aging & Disability Resource Center, Jewish Social Services and other community organizations ensure that people who need help learning to use the bus can get connected to the service.
 One unique partnership is the agreement with the City of Madison aimed at shifting riders from paratransit to mainline service.
-The Metro Transit In-Person-Assessment (IPA) program screens paratransit riders to
+The Metro Transit In-Person-Assessment (IPA) program screens paratransit riders to determine travel training opportunities with Dane County and then refers them to the Transportation Call Center as appropriate.